Consumer medicine information

 • fluid or water tablets

-• disulfiram, a medicine used to treat drinking problems
+• disulfiram, used to help people avoid drinking alcohol

-• metronidazole, an antibiotic to treat infection in your body.
+• metronidazole and furazolidone, antibiotics to treat infection in your body.

 Check with your doctor or pharmacist if you are not sure about what medicines, vitamins or supplements you are taking and if these affect TRIMBOW.